webpro/DOMtastic/README.md

 * Small, fast, and modular **DOM & Event** library for modern browsers.
 * Same familiar API as jQuery (but without the extra "weight" of modules like `$.ajax`, `$.animate`, and `$.Deferred`).
-* Weighs in at only 1KB to 12KB (minified), depending on included modules.
+* Dependency-free.
+Weighs in at only 1KB to 12KB (minified), depending on included modules.
 Full bundle is about 4KB gzipped.
 * Works great stand-alone or paired up with e.g. Backbone or Angular.
 * The [source](https://github.com/webpro/DOMtastic) is written in ES6 format.
 * [Rollup](http://rollupjs.org) and [babel](https://babeljs.io) are used to create a [UMD](https://github.com/umdjs/umd) bundle (supporting AMD, CommonJS, and fallback to browser global).